 It’s also worth noting that extremely low transaction fees, extremely fast transfers and high scalability aren’t particularly unique to newer cryptocurrencies.
 For example, some cryptocurrencies, such as Verge, are aiming to offer completely free near-instant transactions.

 Bitcoin isn’t the baseline of what blockchain transactions should look like.
 It’s by far the slowest and most expensive cryptocurrency for transfers.
-It’s no surprise that Ripple looks good next to it – you’d be hard pressed to find a cryptocurrency that doesn’t.
+In comparison, Ripple is quicker and less expensive but has challenges with competition and centralization.
+Potential buyers should carefully weigh the differences between bitcoin and Ripple.